Loon Bay Resort, Sheridan Lake

 Many properties will have implemented a Code of Conduct that they will ask you to follow while staying.
 The Code may include items such as:

-Will all campgrounds and RV parks be open?
+Will all lodging, campgrounds and RV parks be open?

-Most private sector campgrounds and RV parks are open, however some will have reduced capacity to maintain physical distancing guidelines.
+Most private sector campgrounds, RV parks and lodging are open, however some will have reduced capacity to maintain physical distancing guidelines.
 Others may just rent to self-contained RV’s and not open their tent sites.
+Check the open and close dates as a number of places only operate from May to October.

 What services and facilities will be opening?